Trial delayed for man accused of social media threats to multiple high schools

 LONGVIEW, Texas (KETK) – The trial that was set to start on Monday for a man accused of threatening East Texas high schools has been delayed for two weeks.

-The trial will now begin on Monday, September 30 in the 188th District Court.
+The trial will now begin the week of September 30 in the 188th District Court.

 David Nelson, 22, was set to stand trial in Longview for what he confessed was a practical joke, according to Kilgore police.

-Note: Editor’s Note: This article has been edited to show that the new trial will be the week of September 30, but not necessarily starting on that exact date.